Romit-Maulik/PyParSVD/README.md

 </p>

-This implementation allows for a singular value decomposition which is:
+This library allows for a singular value decomposition (SVD) that is:
-1. Distributed using MPI4Py
+1. *Distributed* using `MPI4Py`
-2. Streaming - data can be shown in batches to update the left singular vectors
+2. *Streaming* - data can be shown in batches to update the left singular vectors
-3. Randomized for further acceleration of any serial components of the overall algorithm.
+3. *Randomized* - further acceleration of any serial components of the overall algorithm.

-The streaming algorithm used in this implementation is available in:
+The streaming algorithm used in this library is from [(Levy and Lindenbaum 1998)](#Levy and Lindenbaum 1998), and its implementation can be found in [**pyparsvd/parsvd_parallel.py**](pyparsvd/parsvd_parallel.py).
-"Sequential Karhunen–Loeve Basis Extraction and its Application to Images" by Avraham Levy and Michael Lindenbaum.
-IEEE TRANSACTIONS ON IMAGE PROCESSING, VOL. 9, NO. 8, AUGUST 2000.
-This algorithm is implemented in `Online_SVD_Serial.py`.

-The distributed computation of the SVD follows the implementation in "Approximate partitioned method of snapshots for POD." by Wang, Zhu, Brian McBee, and Traian Iliescu.
-Journal of Computational and Applied Mathematics 307 (2016): 374-384.
+The distributed computation of the SVD follows [(Wang et al 2016)](#Wang et al 2016).
 This algorithm is validated in `APMOS_Validation/`.

-The parallel QR algorithm (the TSQR method) required for the streaming feature may be found in "Direct QR factorizations for tall-and-skinny matrices in MapReduce architectures." by Benson, Austin R., David F. Gleich, and James Demmel.
-2013 IEEE international conference on big data.
-IEEE, 2013.
+The parallel QR algorithm (the TSQR method) required for the streaming feature follows [(Benson et al 2013)](#Benson et al 2013).
 This algorithm is validated in `Parallel_QR`.

-The randomized algorithm used to accelerate the computation of the serial SVD in partitioned method of snapshots may be found in
+The randomized algorithm used to accelerate the computation of the serial SVD in partitioned method of snapshots follows [(Halko et al 20131](#Halko et al 2011)
-"Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions." by Halko, Nathan, Per-Gunnar Martinsson, and Joel A. Tropp.
-SIAM review 53.2 (2011): 217-288.

 To enable this feature set `low_rank=True` for initializing the `online_svd_calculator` class object in `online_svd_parallel.py`